What 'Verified' Actually Means in Hiring (And Why It Matters)

 - Fake experience is harder to detect

-- Remote applications mean you might never meet in person
+- Remote work means you might never meet in person

 When everything can be faked, verification becomes essential — not optional.